 Too many businesses are going about social in the wrong way.
-They have a website, tick; they have a business facebook page, tick, they have an Instagram, Twitter and Pinterest account, tick.
-Here we take a look at some great ways to increase your business Facebook audience.
+They have a website, tick; they have a business Facebook page, tick, they have an Instagram, Twitter and Pinterest account, tick.
+What next?

-Here is where it usually goes wrong.
-Businesses use social media to purely ‘sell’.
-They are focusing too much on selling people their products and services rather than adding value to a potential future customers day.
+Well, here is where it usually goes wrong.
+Many businesses owners use social media to purely ‘sell’ their product or services.
+They are focusing too much on selling rather than adding creating valued content.

 How to increase your restaurant Facebook audience

 Value comes in lots of forms.
 Content is what fills up our Facebook stream whether it’s emotive, funny, practical, informative, news, stories, images and so on.
 Users of social ‘aka your customers’ are using social to fill gaps of time in their life.
 Whether they are lying in bed, sitting on a bus or train, waiting in a reception room or checking their phones while the ad breaks appear on TV, social fills up gaps in their day.
 They want to find content that is relevant to them – a distraction.
 This is why content that is engaging, useful, emotive or funny works.

 So how do you use social media to sell?

 First of all, you need to build an audience which in turn creates awareness of your business.
 For example, a restaurant wants to build its online presence – many other businesses can use the same formula.
 Rather than send out offers and promotions on social media, they should engage with their target audience.

 They could share some recipe tips to try at home and offer instructional days where people are invited to book onto a ‘how to cook X’ day at their restaurant.